laurenchen0631/English-Learning/category/common_phrase.md

 - with abandon 任意 == an action done without concern or an action done carelessly/flippantly.
 	- The drunk girl threw off her clothes with abandon, as the alcohol had lowered her inhibitions.
 	- For punctuation she used dashes "with such abandon" that her manuscripts have constantly frustrated their editors.
+- cop to 承認做了 == to admit to doing (something)
+	- He agreed to cop to a misdemeanor.

-## Danger
+## Danger/Suffer
 + at stake 有風險/處於危急關頭 == If something that is valuable is at stake, it is in a situation where it might be lost.
 	- Thousands of lives will be at stake if emergency aid does not arrive in the city soon.
 	- There was a feeling that there was something bigger than life at stake
+- bite (one's) lip 強忍
+	- I just had to bite my lip while the boss yelled at me for losing the account.
+	- If someone tries to provoke you, just bite your lip and keep walking.
+- have one's (fair) share of 遭遇許多(壞事) == to have a lot or more than enough of something bad
+	- We certainly have our share of problems at the moment.
+	- She's had her fair share of tragedies in her life.
+- close call 即將到來的災難 == a situation in which something bad, unpleasant, or dangerous almost happens, but you manage to avoid it
+	- It was a close call for residents when a tornado swept through just west of the town.
+	- Getting to the airport on time was a close call.

 ## Hesitation
 - if you will/like 如果你願意那樣說的話
 	- I did very well in school , with a "genius IQ" if you will.

-## Experience
-- have one's (fair) share of 遭遇許多(壞事) == to have a lot or more than enough of something bad
-	- We certainly have our share of problems at the moment.
-	- She's had her fair share of tragedies in her life.
-- bang for the buck 值回票價 == value in return for your money
-	- They’re very careful when they spend money, and they’re going to insist on getting the most bang for their buck.
+- catch-22 左右兩難/進退維谷 == a situation in which there are only two possibilities, and you cannot do either because each depends on having done the other first
+	- But it is a catch-22 situation - you can't get people without funding, but you can't get funding without the people there in the first place.

 ## Plan/Mind
 - well thought out 精心計劃的/經縝密思考的 == planned in an effective way